aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/265-Digital Image Processing.md

 ### Notebook on Digital Image Processing

-The Notebook on Digital Image Processing can be found [here](https://dphi.tech/notebooks/847/gunnika/digital-image-processing).
+You can find the Notebook on Digital Image Processing [here](https://dphi.tech/notebooks/847/gunnika/digital-image-processing).